 About the Artist

-KT Niehoff’s (Seattle) work has received funding from the National Endowment for the Arts, The New England Foundation for the Arts/National Dance Project, the National Performance Network, Meet the Composer, Composer/Choreographer Project, King County Arts Commission, Arts International, Seattle Arts Commission, the MAP Fund, and Allied Arts.
+KT Niehoff (Seattle) has received funding from the National Endowment for the Arts, The New England Foundation for the Arts/National Dance Project, the National Performance Network, Meet the Composer, Composer/Choreographer Project, King County Arts Commission, Arts International, Seattle Arts Commission, the MAP Fund, and Allied Arts.
 Her work has been commissioned by Cornish College of the Arts, the d-9 dance collective and Milton Academy in Boston.
-She is a Choreographer and Artistic Director of Lingo dancetheater and teacher at Velocity Dance Center.
-She holds a Bachelor of Fine Arts in theater history/acting from New York University, receiving training from The Stella Adler Conservatory of Acting as well as the Experimental Theater Wing.
+She is a choreographer and artistic director of Lingo dancetheater and teacher at Velocity Dance Center.
+She holds a BFA in theater history/acting from New York University, receiving training from The Stella Adler Conservatory of Acting as well as the Experimental Theater Wing.
 She has been profiled in Dance Teacher Magazine (2012), and featured on the Seattle Channel’s Art Zone (2012) as well as in CityArts magazine (2013).

 Information included above was provided by artist at the time of application.